Never Sell Low

 Next, volatility is a feature, not a bug, of the stock market.
 People who confuse volatility and risk provide the equity risk premium (that is why stocks pay more than the risk-free rate and why we invest in stocks in the first place).

 If you are a buy-and-hold investor with time, you will out-earn inflation and be rewarded.
-There is no 15-year period in history where, despite an immense amount of volatility, the market is risky.
+There is no 15-year period in history when, despite immense volatility, the market was risky.

 The only way you lose over an extended period is if you are forced to sell low.
 Never Sell Low.
 Thus, understand that volatility will happen and the market won’t go straight up.